Oneflow-Inc/oneflow-documentation/en/docs/basics_topics/concept_explanation.md

 Basically:

-When set the mirrored view (`flow.scope.mirrored_view`), it means we can only use **data parallelism**.
-For example we set four single device nodes in job function, the model will be copied and pasted to all devices, the data will be divided into four parts and send to each device.
+When we set the mirrored view (`flow.scope.mirrored_view`), it means we can only use **data parallelism**.
+For example, we set four single device nodes in job function, the model will be copied and pasted to all devices, the data will be divided into four parts and send to each device.

 When set consistent view (`flow.scope.consistent_view`), OneFlow **can choose data parallelism, model parallelism or hybrid parallelism.**